Beyond the Fontaine-Wintenberger theorem: Almost mathematics revisited

 We use the (suggestive) notation $S^{-1}({-})_U$ for several related functors; it will always be clear, either from context or by explicitly saying so, which variant is being used. \bp Let $A$ be an $\Oo_K$-algebra.
-Then: \begin{enumerate}[label=(\roman*)] \item We have an exact embedding of abelian categories
+Then: \begin{enumerate}[label=(\roman*)] \item We have an exact faithful functor of abelian categories